Glossary

 Employee benefit plan accounts are a separate account ownership category.

-Employer Identification Number (EIN): The IRS tax identification number used by entities to identify or to file tax returns or tax-exempt forms.
+Employer Identification Number (EIN): The IRS tax identification number used to file tax returns or tax-exempt forms.

 Escrow Account: A type of fiduciary account in which funds are held by an agent for a client who is the actual owner of the funds.
 See also Fiduciary Account and Power of Attorney.